rswt-rbartlett/cyber-security-framework/2-Implement-appropriate-mitigations/Step-05-Architecture-and-Configuration.md

 	- If Mailbox Intelligence detects an impersonated user Quarantine the message
 	- If message is detected as spoof Quarantine the message
 	- Turn on all the Safety tips & indicators

+You should either monitor Quarantine and release 'false positive' (genuine messages blocked in error) yourself, or allow staff to release their own messages.
+What staff are allowed to release themselves is defined in the [Quarantine Policies](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/quarantine-policies?view=o365-worldwide).

 ## Install effective endpoint protection